ironcore-dev/ironcore/docs/api-reference/storage.md

 </em>
 </td>
 <td>
 <p>Tolerations define tolerations the Volume has.
-Only StoragePools whose taints
+Only any VolumePool whose taints
 covered by Tolerations will be considered to host the Volume.</p>
 </td>
 </tr>